Open-EO/openeo-qgis-plugin/README.md

 ## About

 The openEO QGIS Plugin "OpenEO" allows connecting to openEO backends, list the user ([batch](https://openeo.org/documentation/1.0/glossary.html#data-processing-modes)) jobs and load the resulting images into a new QGIS Layer.
-For creating process graphs, it is recommended to use the [openEO web editor](https://editor.openeo.org/).
+For creating process graphs, it is recommended to use the [openEO Web Editor](https://editor.openeo.org/) or one of the other clients.

 ### Features